 Joyce Barnes Travel Trust

-Purpose: To assist kindergarten teachers to travel overseas for the purposes of further study or to attend conferences dealing with early childhood education.
+Now spent down, this fund gave out its last grant to assist kindergarten teachers to travel overseas for the purposes of further study or to attend conferences dealing with early childhood education.
+Unavailable in 2018.

 Ormond Wilson Scholarship Trust